 When it comes to macro photography, the winter doesn’t provide us with many subjects.
 Flowers hide under the snow, insects vanish and all the tiny details disappear.
 But the winter months do bring snowflakes!
 They are as beautiful as they are difficult to photograph.
 Since most of the country is buried in snow you won’t have to travel far to see them.
 Here are some tips for taking great photos of those snowflakes.

 Normally standard macro lenses are fantastic at rendering small details of items that are a few inches in size with their 1:1 reproduction ratio.
-For snowflake photography, we’re dealing with subjects that are much smaller.
-Because of their miniscule size, the best lens to start shooting snowflakes is the Canon 65mm f/2.8 MP-E Macro from Beachcamera.com.
+For snowflake photography, we're dealing with subjects that are much smaller.
+Because of their miniscule size, the best lens to start shooting snowflakes is the Canon RF 100mm F2.8 L MACRO IS USM Full Frame Lens from Beachcamera.com.
 This lens is unique because it’s a pure macro machine.
-In fact, this lens is basically blind to anything further than 4” away from the lens.
-What you give up in infinity focusing you gain in the ability to go up to 5x life size with the rotation of the focus collar.
+In fact, this lens the world's first medium telephoto AF Macro with a max magnification of 1.4x.
+It's also equipped with dual independent Nano USMs to help achieve high-speed and focus accuracy throughout its focusing range.
 Don’t shoot Canon?
 Try using this extension tube set for your Sony lenses.
 Either way, the key is to get as much magnification as possible because snowflakes are pretty small, in the 0.1” to 0.2” inch range.

 You’ll want some basic supplies handy to act as your background.
 You don’t need anything fancy.
 Dark knit fabrics or wool work well, even a mitten or glove can do the trick!
 Dealing with a narrow depth of field is going to be your biggest hurdle.
 Using a tripod can help isolate some movement but it makes composition trickier.
 The easiest thing to do is move your snowflakes, not the camera.